Interest in the controversial carnivore diet (a.k.a. zero carb) diet is booming!

 Does the carnivore diet break the Nutrient Optimiser?

-I’d say she is maximising her micronutrients as much as anyone practically could with a carnivorous diet.
-However, she is still not meeting the RDI for vitamin K1, vitamin C, calcium, vitamin E, sodium, and magnesium.
+Although Amy has gone out of her way to maximise her micronutrients as much as anyone practically could with a carnivorous diet she is still not meeting the RDI for vitamin K1, vitamin C, calcium, vitamin E, sodium, and magnesium.

 Vitamin K2 can be converted to K1